-Our interdisciplinary 4W Team is building on over a decade of engagement in Malawi led by Dr. Nancy Kendall.
-These efforts aim to make change at the community level and inform national policy.
-The work is based on the belief that education, broadly defined to include school-based programs and the many non-formal education spaces in society, is both central to and essential for development – especially in creating equity and voice for women and girls.
+Engagement in Malawi focuses on strengthening community-based support and services for highly vulnerable households in rural Malawi.
+Led by Dr. Nancy Kendall, the work is based on the belief that education, broadly defined to include school-based programs and the many non-formal education spaces in society, is both central to and essential for development – especially in creating equity and voice for women and girls.

 Monitoring and Evaluation for Quality Improvement (MEQI)